Wolox/wolmo-bootstrap-react-native/README.md

 1. Run `yarn install`.
 2. run `yo yourPathToWolmo/generators/app/index.js` you'll need [Yeoman](https://yeoman.io/learning/index.html) installed for this.
 Also, the argument `-v` can be used for logging.
 3. Some prompts will pop up on your terminal.
 Pick whatever configuration works best for your current proyect.
-4. After the script is finished, your project folder will be successfully generated with all the necessary npm/yarn dependencies installed.
+4. After the script is finished, your project folder will be successfully generated with all the necessary yarn dependencies installed.
 Do `cd you/project/path`.
 5. Start budler using `yarn start`.
 6. Run `react-native run-ios --scheme qa` or `yarn ios` for iOS and `react-native run-android --variant=qaDebug` or `yarn android` for Android.
 7. Start working on your project!